the-alex-g/lisp-roguelike/README.md

 Also similar to `defenemy`, except it defines an extra function called `make-name-pickup`, which makes a pickup of the new class at the position passed to the function.

 The weapon class is automatically defined.
-Its `weaponp` slot is set to t by default, and it has additional damage-type, statuses, and onetime-effects slots.
+Its `weaponp` slot is set to t by default, and it has additional 'statuses' and 'onetime-effects' slots.

 **make-status (duration &key on-update on-applied)**